micmejia/bible-dump/NKJV/Genesis/Gen 38.md

 Then Judah said, "Let her take _them_ for herself, lest we be shamed; for I sent this young goat and you have not found her."

 ###### 24
-And it came to pass, about three months after, that Judah was told, saying, "Tamar your daughter-in-law has played the harlot; furthermore she _is_ [^c]with child by harlotry."
+And it came to pass, about three months after, that Judah was told, saying, "Tamar your daughter-in-law has played the harlot; furthermore she _is_ with child by harlotry."
 So Judah said, "Bring her out and let her be burned!"

 ###### 25
 When she _was_ brought out, she sent to her father-in-law, saying, "By the man to whom these belong, I _am_ with child."
 And she said, "Please determine whose these _are_--the signet and cord, and staff."